wedeveloph/branding/README.md

 # Branding
 Hi there.

 Our logo is available above.
-Branding guidelines to come later on.
 Make sure to get in touch with us if you want to use our logo.

 ## Logo Usage